gadoseb/PH_CodeChallenge/README.md

    python main.py

 5. **View Results**: The results will be printed to the console.
 This repository contains a Jupyter Notebook which shows the results (for demo purposes).

+6. Remember to change the file path accordingly